Jaydccq/amazon-database/README.txt

     i.
 Viewing seller reviews.
     ii.
 Contacting sellers for inquiries.
 3. Worked on messaging and feedback systems to enhance user interaction.
+4. Implement upvote functionality for reviews, allowing users to mark reviews as more or less helpful, with top 3 helpful reviews shown first.

 ## Project Structure